tmux-python/tmuxp/doc/developing.rst

 tmuxp uses `travis-ci`_ for continuous integration / automatic unit testing.

-travis allows for testing against multiple scenarios.
-Currently tmuxp is tested against 1.8 and latest in addition to python 2.7.
+tmuxp is tested against tmux 1.8 and the latest git source.
+Tnterpretters tested are 2.6, 2.7 and 3.3.
 The `travis build site`_ uses this `.travis.yml`_ configuration:

 .. literalinclude:: ../.travis.yml
     :language: yaml